torresmateo/hydrus-2d-batch/README.md

 ### `ranges.csv`

-The file must contain `start`, `stop`, and `step` values for every variable.
+The file must contain `start`, `stop`, `step`, and `default` values for every variable.
 This will be used to generate values for each variable with a range that goes from `start` to `stop` (non-inclusive) increasing the value by `step`.
 Some examples below:

 * `a,1,10,1` generates values `1 2 3 4 5 6 7 8 9` for variable `a`
 * `a,1,10,3` generates values `1 4 7` for variable `a`
 * `a,0.1,0.5,0.1` generates values `0.1 0.2 0.3 0.4` for variable `a`

+The `default` value will be used when the variable is not beign analysed.

 ### How to run all the configurations in HYDRUS2D